FarronF/limerick-council-meetings/meetings/2021/02/17-Virtual Meeting of the Home and Social Development Strategic Policy Committee/Minutes - Meeting of the Home and Social Development Strategic Policy Committee - 16th December 2020.md

 SPC to outline the policy – it will be a limited pilot for year one.
 The success of pilot scheme

+will be assessed and it will be rolled out as programme throughout the Local Authorities.
+---
-will be assessed and it will be rolled out as programme throughout the Local Authorities.--- The Chairperson, Mr. Murphy, also thanked Ms. Newell with her work in achieved in
+The Chairperson, Mr. Murphy, also thanked Ms. Newell with her work in achieved in

 securing the pilot for Limerick.